jamedina09/fates-unofficial-local-machine-setup/personal_cime_configuration_files/README.txt

-These files need to be within a folder named .cime in your home directory.
+These files must be placed in a folder named .cime within your home directory.
-Refer to CIME PORTING for more details on this.
+Refer to CIME Porting for more details.